 Whether you’re feeling disconnected from your partner or just want to work a bit of healthy relationship maintenance into your lives, try some of these five exercises to bring a fresh dose of positivity to your romantic dynamic.

 This exercise is easiest to do if you’ve been together for at least a few years, and if you’ve been a couple for decades then you’ll have a wealth of material to draw on.
-The key idea is to focus on memories that connect you with feelings of love and happiness, and you can approach this in a variety of ways.
+The key idea is to focus on memories that connect you with feelings of love and happiness.
+You can approach this in a variety of ways.

 For example, try writing down five of your favorite memories and then taking an hour to share them (or even planning a dinner date with the sole purpose of exchanging and reveling in the memories).
 Alternatively, you can ask each other relevant questions, like “When did you first realize that we were in love?” and “How have our lives changed for the better since we decided to get together?”

-You may have heard of Gary Chapman’s theory of love languages—it posits that we all prefer one of five possible ways of expressing love, and that if we don’t have the same love language as our partner than we may not feel loved or effectively communicate love (even when the desire is there).
+You may have heard of Gary Chapman’s theory of love languages—it suggests that we all prefer one of five possible ways of expressing love and that if we don’t have the same love language as our partner then we may not feel loved or effectively communicate love (even when the desire is there).